"But I like them," I reply.

 There are 12 different lighting apparatuses shown here; in the photos below, you'll get a close up of each one....and of a few not shown here.

-Let's begin by showing wall sconces based on, but not necessarily replicated from, those found in the colonial period.
+Let's check out some wall sconces I have that are based on, but not necessarily replicated from, those found in the colonial period.

 |I bought this from a tinsmith at the Kalamazoo Living History Expo.
 He had such a variety, but I wanted something a bit more simple, and this is what I chose.
 I've seen similar styles in paintings of the inside of colonial homes.|